effepivi/ICE4131-HPC/LAB5/README.md

 ## Loading the modules

-1. Create a new `env.sh` script.
+1. Create a new `env.sh` script (you can use `nano env.sh` for this purpose).
 It is used to load modules.
 You need the following modules:
 - cmake
 - gnuplot
 - compiler/gnu/8/1.0